tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 __public void setServicePort(int servicePort)__

->  Sets the targetPort of the servcie.
+Sets the targetPort of the service.

 _Parameters_